TosbackCgusBridge-Bot/CGUs-versions/Vstar/Privacy Policy.md

 *   Commented
 *   Emailed

+*   Job-based health coverage falls on hard times Published 11/10/2012 at 8:42 p.m.
+42 comments
 *   O'Reilly: Personal note to President Obama Published 11/9/2012 at 4:29 p.m.
-82 comments
+121 comments
-*   18-year-old accused of setting family's basset hound on fire near Camarillo Updated 11/9/2012 at 11:01 p.m.
-*   Officers used surprise to apprehend Fillmore student accused of carrying gun to school Published 11/9/2012 at 8:23 p.m.
+*   Will: Conservatives, start all over again Published 11/10/2012 at 8:01 p.m.
+29 comments
+*   DA, defense lawyers to start reviewing 3-strikes cases after Prop.
+36 passage Updated 11/10/2012 at 8:49 p.m.
+18 comments
-*   Ventura High educator is named state Teacher of the Year Published 11/9/2012 at 8:30 p.m.
-13 comments
+*   Ventura County representatives know 'fiscal cliff' is on their agenda Published 11/11/2012 at 4:56 p.m.
+19 comments
-*   Latest vote count tightens races for Oxnard council and harbor district Published 11/9/2012 at 5:25 p.m.
-14 comments

-Photo Galleries One restaurant, two cuisines in Ojai Bradbury forever Camarillo vs. Harvard-Westlake
+Photo Galleries One restaurant, two cuisines in Ojai Camarillo vs. Harvard-Westlake Election night 2012

 *   Morning chat Published 11/9/2012 at 12:00 a.m.
-197 comments
+263 comments
+*   O'Reilly: Personal note to President Obama Published 11/9/2012 at 4:29 p.m.
+121 comments
+*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
+97 comments
 *   Obama: 'We have picked ourselves up,' fought back Published 11/6/2012 at 10:08 a.m.
 440 comments
+*   CLU economists expect local income disparity to grow Published 11/9/2012 at 12:01 a.m.
+48 comments

-*   Obama's support dropped from '08 in east county cities Published 11/8/2012 at 4:49 p.m.
-96 comments
+*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
+0 comments
-*   Educators relieved with passage of Proposition 30 Published 11/7/2012 at 3:39 p.m.
-122 comments
-*   O'Reilly: Personal note to President Obama Published 11/9/2012 at 4:29 p.m.
-82 comments

 *   Shirley: Medical device tax will impact jobs and costs Published 10/27/2012 at 3:00 p.m.
-0 comments
-*   Authorities warn of "knock knock" burglaries in east Ventura County Published 11/8/2012 at 12:11 p.m.
 0 comments
 *   18-year-old accused of setting family's basset hound on fire near Camarillo Published 11/9/2012 at 10:13 a.m.
 0 comments
 *   Oxnard school principal arrested after alleged road rage incident Published 11/2/2012 at 5:47 p.m.
 0 comments
 *   Wal-Mart's new strategies allow access into Ventura County cities Published 11/3/2012 at 7:17 p.m.
 75 comments